 Following the Whole30, Stephanie not only had clearer skin, but she finally felt as though she could manage her OCD — so paleo stuck.
 She adopted what she calls the “paleo-ish” lifestyle, where 90% of the time she follows paleo, but she has the flexibility to eat non-paleo when she feels it’s worth it.
 Since paleo doesn’t focus on counting macros, Stephanie finds it much more manageable than low-carb or keto.
 She started her Instagram account as a method of accountability during her first Whole30, and has continued to use it as a platform to inspire others and share her recipes.

-Stephanie’s goal is to create and modify recipes so that they aren’t just “good for being paleo,” but so good they don’t seem paleo.
+Stephanie’s goal is to create and modify recipes (like this Southern fried pork chops recipe) so that they aren’t just “good for being paleo,” but so good they don’t seem too modified.

 To follow Stephanie along on her journey, be sure to follow her in Instagram @fromweightstoplates or check out her website at www.fromweightstoplates.com.